AAbreuJr/Number-System-Game/README.md

 ## Stretch Goals:
 - Incorporate sharps and flats for the different keys
+- Timer
+- A counter for how many you got right in a row
 - Hint light bulb button for the first chord of the progression
 - Help button to further explain game